amalgam8/amalgam8/README.md

 ## Overview <a id="overview"></a>

-This project includes a number of Amalgam8 sample programs, scripts and a preconfigured environment to allow you to easily run, build, and experiment with the provided samples, in several platforms.
+This project includes a number of Amalgam8 sample programs, scripts and a preconfigured environment to allow you to easily run, build, and experiment with the provided samples, in several environments.
-In addition, the scripts are generic enough that you can easily deploy the samples to other environments.
+In addition, the scripts are generic enough that you can easily deploy the samples to other environments as well.

 The following samples are available for Amalgam8: